documentation

 Launch nix repl with nixpkgs loaded.
 Type :q to exit.

-nina edit uses the editor value from ~/.nina.conf (default: vim).
+nina edit uses the editor value from ~/.config/nina/config (default: vim).
 Set it to your editor of choice and Nina will use it everywhere.

 remote machines